3dsimo/3dsimo_kit/FW/3DsimoKit_Freemode/README.md

 - Upper line Right: State of the nozzle: HEAT, COOL, DONE, OFF!.
 You can only extrude in done or cooling states.
 - Lower line: User input settings.
 Selected mode is shown inverted.
 - Lower Left: Target temperatures: "LOW", 155 - 255
-- Lower Right: Motor Speed setting.
-(0 - 100 %)
+- Lower Right: Motor Speed setting: 0 - 60 %
 - Lower Middle: Icon that indicates how to change mode.

 #### OFF mode: